fasiha/ebisu/README.md

 This document contains both a detailed mathematical description of the underlying algorithm as well as the software API it exports.
 Separate implementations in other languages are detailed below.

-The next section is a [Quickstart](#quickstart) guide to setup and usage.
-See this if you know you want to use Ebisu in your app.
+The next sections are installation and an [API Quickstart](#qpi-quickstart).
+See these if you know you want to use Ebisu in your app.

 Then in the [How It Works](#how-it-works) section, I contrast Ebisu to other scheduling algorithms and describe, non-technically, why you should use it.